 Review - The Dark Crystal: Age of Resistance

 The Dark Crystal, a film released in 1982 has received a prequel series almost 40 years later.
-How mad is that to comprehend?
+How crazy is that to comprehend?

 Whether you have seen the original film or not, its imagery has become iconic and recognizable to even the most casual of film fans.
-Myself, I grew up more on Labyrinth, mainly thanks to it being shown on the Disney Channel…
+Myself, I grew up more on Labyrinth, mainly thanks to its inclusion on the Disney Channel…

 But having always loved The Muppets and Jim Henson, it was just a matter of time before I discovered The Dark Crystal.
-The imagery always stood out and intrigued me, particularly that iconic image of the Chamberlain and the crystal itself on the poster art.
-Eventually, I was introduced to the movie by Film Talk alumnus Dale Coombs and I’ve not looked back since.
+The imagery always stood out and intrigued me, particularly that iconic image of the Chamberlain and the crystal on the poster art.
+Eventually, watching it a few years ago knowing there was a series in development, I’ve not looked back since.